Last Updated on January 12, 2023

 It’s made from seaweed that’s been responsibly sourced from the coast of Maine where Justin is from!
 Anything from Maine has a huge soft spot in my heart.

 But, seaweed is one of the most nutrient-rich plants full of anti-oxidants, minerals, amino acids, and trace elements.

 It’s perfect for smoothing, re-mineralizing, and rehydrating your skin.

 23 Skin is vegan, and they don’t use fragrances, GMOs, artificial colors, flavors, or fillers.
 If you want to give it a try you can use the code ’KATHRYN20’ for 20% off!

 make a point to floss:

+Part of living healthy is taking care of the little things…like flossing!
 This should be the top of the list of things that I should be doing.
 But, good intentions amiright?

 Thankfully, with the nighttime routine I’ve mastered (most nights) I’m getting into bed early and making my oral health a priority.

 I like to use a tongue scraper, brush with my bamboo toothbrush, and then use a silk dental floss.

 My tongue scraper and bamboo toothbrush are from one of my all-time favorite companies – Brush with Bamboo the word’s only plant-based, certified organic bamboo toothbrush on the market!